A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Nonlinear Cavity Spectroscopy Under Strong Light-Matter Coupling

-In the Gaussian case, optical pumping leads to hole-burning of the molecular sub-classes that absorb near the polaritonic frequencies.
-The most striking signature is the large transient increase in polaritonic transmission in Fig.~\ref{fig:nonlinear}f, which leads to significant excursions towards negative $\Delta$OD in the differential spectrum in Fig.~\ref{fig:nonlinear}h.
-This phenomenon has been observed experimentally in transient spectra of inhomogeneously broadened systems.\cite{grafton2021, pyles2024} The increase in transmission results from the intracavity absorption coefficient being drastically reduced at the polariton frequencies as is evident in Fig.~\ref{fig:nonlinear}d.
-We also note a minor Rabi contraction in Fig.~\ref{fig:nonlinear}f that still leads to derivative features in the differential transmission spectrum.
-We expect that the transient signatures of the inhomogeneously broadened system should evolve with two distinct timescales.
-As in the homogeneous case, the Rabi contraction should recover on the timescale with which the lower state population refills.
-In addition, the the peak transmission intensity should drop on the timescale with which spectral diffusion refills holes burned in the inhomogeneously-broadened spectrum.
+In the Gaussian case, optical pumping initially leads to hole-burning of the molecular sub-classes that absorb near the polaritonic frequencies.
+The most striking signature is the increase in polaritonic transmission at early time $\tau_2$ (dotted lines in Fig.~\ref{fig:nonlinear}f), which leads to significant excursions towards negative $\Delta$OD in the corresponding differential spectrum (Fig.~\ref{fig:nonlinear}h).
+This phenomenon has been observed experimentally in transient spectra of inhomogeneously-broadened systems.\cite{grafton2021, pyles2024} The increase in transmission results from the intracavity absorption coefficient being drastically reduced at the polariton frequencies as is evident for $\alpha(\tilde\nu, \tau_2)$ in the inset of Fig.~\ref{fig:nonlinear}d.
+We also note a minor Rabi contraction for $I_T(\tilde\nu, \tau_2)/I_0$ in Fig.~\ref{fig:nonlinear}f that leads to derivative-like features in the differential transmission spectrum.
+The transient signatures of this system should evolve with two distinct timescales.
+As in the homogeneous case, the Rabi contraction should recover on the timescale with which the upper state of the coupled transition relaxes and the lower state refills.
+In addition, the peak polaritonic transmission intensity should drop on the timescale with which spectral diffusion refills holes burned in the inhomogeneously-broadened spectrum.
+We attempt to illustrate these effects by plotting the transient cavity transmission spectra at time $\tau_{3}$ (dash-dotted lines Figs.\ \ref{fig:nonlinear}fh).
+We assume that by time $\tau_3$, spectral diffusion has healed the original Gaussian lineshape with just a small uniform bleach of the band as lingering evidence of optical pumping.
+The resulting $\tau_3$ cavity spectra look much like the homogeneous case.
+The polariton bands exhibit a barely-detectable Rabi contraction and feature transmission intensities that nearly match those at $\tau_1$ (Fig.\ \ref{fig:nonlinear}f).
+The differential spectrum at time $\tau_3$ (dash-dotted lines in Fig.\ \ref{fig:nonlinear}g) features derivative lineshapes with comparable excursion towards both positive and negative $\Delta$OD, in strong contrast to the dominant bleaching at the polariton frequencies in the $\tau_2$ differential spectrum (dotted lines).
+The key takeaway here is that inhomogeneously-broadened systems are expected to feature transient signatures whose shapes change with time.